Xilinx/Vitis-AI/examples/waa/apps/fall_detection/README.md

 - [Performance](#performance)

 ## Introduction
-This application demonstrates the acceleration of Lucas-Kanade Dense Non-Pyramidal Optical Flow algorithm and modified VGG16 network which takes 20 channel input.
+This application demonstrates the acceleration of TVL1 Optical Flow algorithm and modified VGG16 network which takes 20 channel input.
 Every consecutive pair of frames are resized and fed to Optical Flow kernel which generates a 2 dimensional Optical Flow vector.
 10 of such consecutive vectors are stacked together and passed to the inference model, which is trained to classify fall from no-fall.

 ## Setting Up the Target Alveo U200
 **Refer to [Setup Alveo Accelerator Card](../../../setup/alveo) to set up the Alveo Card.**